wavebeem/jsx-info/README.md

 # jsx-info

-Displays a report of JSX component and prop usage
+Displays a report of JSX component and prop usage.

+Watch my [demonstration][] video.

 ## Installation